jojozagjos/Arcana-Chess/client/public/sounds/README.md

 - `check.mp3` - Check notification sound
 - `victory.mp3` - Victory/game end sound

-The sounds from `xxi-chess-placeholder-sfx` folder can be copied here and renamed accordingly.
+The sounds from `arcana-chess-placeholder-sfx` folder can be copied here and renamed accordingly.